sammaxfleet/thisorthatpp5/README.md

 # post liked - with notification

-To like a post means being able to give it thumbs up.
+To like a post means being able to give it a thumbs up, and support.
 This is a very popular feature on social media, & will gain attraction.
 This feature is important and tells us as the website users how many posts a like has.
 A user can also unlike posts, but if not logged in this feature isn't available.

 <img width="1342" alt="Screenshot 2023-12-27 at 14 36 53" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/f1342561-7e82-43ee-a382-3e971fb9e136">

 # Post Unliked with Notification

-Post Unliked the model I've made for likes , I've tried to used with continuity over the site.
+Post Unliked is able to be used with functionality.

 <img width="1335" alt="Screenshot 2023-12-27 at 14 37 17" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/69af35c7-3f2f-4922-abcc-561b735a092d">

 # Add Comment

-Adding comment allows the user to share their opinion.
+Adding Comment allows the user to share their opinion.
 One of the goals of the site is to allow people to interact more expressing their opinions & being able to edit their views.
+After the first pop up in the centre of the screen, you then can see the comment sbelow the photos.

 <img width="505" alt="Screenshot 2023-12-27 at 14 37 42" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/6d77361e-440d-462d-91fd-59839ceb6bc0">

 ##  Editing Comments by User logged in

-Here is where a user can edit their say
+Here is where a User can edit their Comment.

 <img width="1222" alt="Screenshot 2023-12-27 at 14 38 21" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/0585d8b7-3054-448e-adda-45d36556ab6c">

 ## Edit Delete/ Commment